 - Feeder goldfish are not the ideal fish for an Oscar's diet because they are prone to disease since they are typically kept in overcrowded tanks.
 If you must feed goldfish, be very selective and never purchase from a tank that contains any sick fish.

 It isn't easy to tell if feeder fish are healthy at first glance.
 Unless you specifically want to feed live fish and insects, choose a quality pellet and flake diet, and supplment with frozen products for cichlids.

 When shopping for commercial foods to feed your Oscars, look for foods designed for cichlids.
 A large selection of pellet foods are available, as well as foods that are frozen, freeze-dried, or canned.
 Pellets come in different sizes and shapes to offer a selection for juvenile and adult Oscars.
 When choosing pellets or other food for your pet, make sure the food is smaller than the fish's mouth.

 Ideally, most of your Oscar's diet - around 80% - should consist of a commercially prepared flake or pelleted food.
 The remaining 20% can be frozen or freeze-dried treats.

 Popular Commercial Foods for Oscars

-- Hikari Cichlid Gold are pellets which contain necessary vitamin C and also float, which helps you to see if the oscar has eaten everything.
+- Hikari Cichlid Gold: These are pellets that contain the necessary nutrients your Oscar fish needs ,plus vitamin C. As a bonus, they also float, which helps you to see if the Oscar has eaten everything.

-- Canned mealworms are a good option if handling live worms is unappealing to you, or you don't have access to a local shop that sells live ones.
+- Fluker's Gourmet Style Mealworms: Canned mealworms are a good option if handling live worms is unappealing to you, or you don't have access to a local shop that sells live ones.

-- Canned crickets are similar to canned mealworms and are easier to feed than the live version and can be stored for longer.
+- JurassiPet EasiCricket Crickets: Canned crickets are similar to canned mealworms and are easier to feed than the live version and can be stored for longer.